Uncover the best Monterey events in August 2021. Discover the top festivals, family-friendly things to do, and wine tasting.

 Head just a few minutes northeast of Monterey to Sand City for their annual art and music celebration.
 This year visit more than 100 artists open studios throughout this three-day event.
 You can also stop by one of more than a half dozen stages to listen to one of the two dozen bands perform.

-On Friday, there is the annual fundraiser from 7pm to 11pm.
 On Saturday (11am to 6pm) and Sunday (11am to 5pm), you can visit the studios, mingle with local artists and pick up some new artwork for your house.

 Location: National Steinbeck Center in Salinas